pmalmsten/cosmosdb-extensions-sessiontokens-aspnet/tests/CosmosDB.Extensions.SessionTokens.AspNetCore.IntegrationTestsWebAPI/README.md

 The following instructions are for Windows:

 #### Prerequisites
 1. Create a free tier Cosmos DB account in Azure with a database named `Sandbox` and a container named `Counters`.
+The integration tests web API assumes that West US is the primary (read-write) region.
+   1. In order to increase the likelihood that Cosmos DB read responses are inconsistent, enable replication to a second region.
 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).
 3. Install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 4. Start minikube: `minikube start`